tretoby/tretoby/README.md

 I am a dedicated and driven cybersecurity enthusiast with a strong passion for safeguarding digital assets.
 I am eager to leverage my skills in a dynamic Security Operations Center (SOC) environment, contributing to incident response, threat detection, and proactive security monitoring to enhance organizational resilience against cyber threats.
 ## Objective

-Over the last few years I have developed a passion for cybersecurity, and I am now eager to make a career change and transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Over the last few years I have developed a passion for cybersecurity, and I am very driven to make a career change and transition into this field.
 ## Skills

 | Skill                                         | Associated Project         |